Techsplosion/AccountReadme/README.md

 # Introduction
 Hello guys!
 I am Techboy v1050.
-You can access my youtube channel at [here](https://www.youtube.com/channel/UCzbYYyFvd5lXhEK_EdnPkTw).
-I have 40 or so (as of now) subcribers.
+You can access my YouTube channel at [here](https://www.youtube.com/channel/UCzbYYyFvd5lXhEK_EdnPkTw).
+I have 40 or so (as of now) subscribers.
 If you subscribe to me, that would mean a lot.
 But you don't have to!
 All the repositories: [html](https://github.com/KivancTok/html), [python](https://github.com/KivancTok/python), [Unity](https://github.com/KivancTok/Unity) and [CSharp](https://github.com/KivancTok/CSharp).
 ***
 # Python